Explore China and earn money. Provide child care to a screened host family.

 Before you depart, we connect you via email, phone and Skype with your new host family.
 You’ll have all the details you want before you ever leave home.
 GeoVisions spends a great deal of time on match-making.
 It is the only way the program will be successful.
 There needs to be a “connection” between you and your host family.
 You will Skype, call or email your family before you pay the balance of your program fees.
 It’s the only way everyone will be happy.

 But after you arrive if you’re having issues, we have a way to start the process to fix things or, change your placement, if necessary.
 This is extremely rare, but we’ve done this long enough to know things can come up on all sides.

 Can I be placed with someone?
 I’d like to travel with a friend.

 Unfortunately, host families needing an au pair have the room for one extra person in the home.
 So we are unable to provide a homestay for anyone except one au pair per household.
 If you want to apply with someone else, they would be placed with another family.
-We would try hard to find a host family so you would be close to one another, but we could not guarantee that.
+There are so many host families in China in need of an au pair, we will be able to place you very near one another.

 Some Fun Cultural Differences